Bodigrim/infinite-list/README.md

 Altogether it means that code, polymorphic by `Foldable`, cannot confidently work with infinite lists.
 Even a trivial refactoring can get you in a deep trouble.
 It's better to save users from this pitfall and do not provide `instance Foldable` at all.
 We do provide a right fold however.

 Since there is no `Foldable`, there could be no `Traversable`.
 Even if it was not prohibited because of a missing superclass, there are only a few monads, which are lazy enough to be productive for infinite traversals.
 If you are looking for a traverse with a lazy state, use `mapAccumL`.
+We also provide `traverse_` and `for_`, but with slightly different types.

 ## Laziness